History of la Costette

 From 1991 to today, new projects, new prospects

-In 1991, the new project of the JEEL for la Costette 1000, the multi-purpose Garay hall which seats 500 places, became a reality after 2 years of implementation.
-La Costette 1000 hence had new prospects.
-It can now hold weddings, conferences, gatherings, concerts but also allowing sports' clubs to play tennis, football, volleyball, and basketball.
-At this point, it offered all these activities to the people staying in all weathers and season.
-It was the Bonnet couple who were the first to work with these possibilities until January 2000.
-In the same year, the centre welcomed its new directors Jean-Pierre and Martine Charlemagne.
-Jean-Pierre, who worked as a teacher of science and a passionate geologist, put in place ecological discovery classes.
-La Costette 1000 received young students and their teachers as new clients.
-The Charlemagnes were replaced temporarily in March 2006 by a temporary team, their son Michel Charlemagne and Jean-Claude Nougier who ensured that activities continued until the end of the summer aided by a group of hardworking volunteers.
+In 1991, JEEL's new project for Costette, the Garay multipurpose hall with 500 seats, became a reality after 2 years of implementation.
+La Costette therefore had new perspectives.
+She could now host weddings, conferences, gatherings, concerts, but also allow sports clubs to practice tennis, football, volleyball, basketball and offer all these activities to the people she received in the center whatever the weather.
+It was therefore the Bonnet couple who worked on these new possibilities until January 2000.
+That same year, the center had as new directors the couple Jean-Pierre and Martine Charlemagne.
+Jean-Pierre, being a former science teacher and a geology enthusiast, set up the green discovery classes.
+La Costette then had young schoolchildren and their teachers as new customers.